ivanjrcomp/imhere/README.md

 Below are the step-by-step instructions for running the project in your emulator or phone:

-1. Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer.
-On Android, use the Expo Go app to scan the QR code from your terminal to open your project.
-On iOS, use the built-in QR code scanner of the default iOS Camera app.
-You also can execute the project if you have an emulator.
+1. Install the Expo Go app on your iOS or Android device and ensure that it is connected to the same wireless network as your computer.
+For Android, use the Expo Go app to scan the QR code displayed in your terminal and open your project.
+On iOS, use the built-in QR code scanner in the default Camera app.
+Alternatively, you can also run the project on an emulator.
-2. After installing Expo Go on the emulator or on your phone, run the following command to start the Expo development server to run the application:<br />
+2. After installing Expo Go on the emulator or your device, navigate to the project directory and run the following command to install the dependencies:<br />
+    + `npm install`
+3. Finally, start the Expo development server to run the application using the following command.
+If you are using a mobile device, scan the QR code that appears:
     + `npx expo start`

 <br />